Should You Become a Product Manager?

 2) I get bored easily and being a PM lets me do different types of work in different fields!

-3) There's a ton of satisfaction in shipping product!
+3) There's a ton of satisfaction in shipping products!

 4) The PM role is well-respected within companies!

 The reality is no one (including your family and friends) is really going to understand what you do.
-[Tweet ""As a product manager, the reality is no one is really going to understand what you do.""]
-Every company’s PM role is entirely different and there is a ton of ambiguity within product work.
+Every company's PM role is entirely different and there is a ton of ambiguity within product work.
 To emphasize this point further, I love quoting from Ken Norton:

 “Remember buddy, nobody asked you to show up.
 Product management may be the one job that the organization would get along fine without (at least for a good while).
 Without engineers, nothing would get built.
 Without sales people, nothing is sold.
 Without designers, the product looks like crap.
 But in a world without PMs, everyone simply fills in the gap and goes on with their lives.
 It's important to remember that - as a PM, you're expendable.
 Now, in the long run great product management usually makes the difference between winning and losing, but you have to prove it."